IBM/zos-tools-and-toys/wjssh/README.md

 SYS1.SAXREXEC or another library that has been added to the SYSREXX libraries using the REXXLIB parmlib statement in your AXRxx parmlib.

-When entering shell commands be sure to enclose the string in quotes so that the modify command does not uppercase your command.
-For example, assume you configure the SYSREXX CPF for /
-The ls command might be entered as
-`/wjssh 'ls -l /etc/'`
+When entering shell commands, be sure to enclose the string in quotes so that the modify command does not uppercase your command.
+For example, assume you configure the SYSREXX CPF for `/`, the ls command might be entered as `/wjssh 'ls -l /etc/'`

 Things to be aware of when using sysrexx: